City of Launceston: Homelessness

 Homelessness in Launceston has been a growing problem.
 Launceston City Council does not hold or track statistics on homelessness but relies on Homes Tasmania to do so.

 2024 Strike it Out, Inc Removal

-Charity Strike it Out, Inc operating in Launceston was forced remove sleeping trailers during the middle of winter with recorded overnight minimum temperatures of -3°, which the charity acquired to alleviate the situation of rough sleepers sleeping in freezing conditions in Launceston City during the winter periods after a long running tussle between the council and the charity.
+A local charity named Strike it Out, Inc was forced to remove sleeping trailers during the middle of winter with recorded overnight minimum temperatures of -3°, which the charity acquired to alleviate the situation of rough sleepers sleeping in freezing conditions in Launceston City during the winter periods after a long running tussle between the council and the charity.
 The Launceston City Council rejected any blame, releasing a press release on 1 July 2024 after media scrutiny following the removal of the pods.

 The charity has been attempting to get permits from the council for the infrastructure but the council had imposed ad-hoc arbitrary conditions, including compliance with a privacy act it has no enforcement jurisdiction on.
 The council does not have any general policy of approving homeless accommodation providers' proposals or requests.